Mental Illness

 Symptoms of mental illness reduce a person’s ability to cope with everyday life.
 These symptoms may be psychological, emotional, or behavioural and can range from mild to severe.
 For some, mental illness may arise from genetic or biological conditions in the brain.
 Other times, it may be impacted by a wide range of individual, family, social, economic, or environmental factors, such as medical or physical illnesses, family conflict, social isolation, unemployment, or poverty.

-To learn more about varying mental illnesses, please click on the icons below.
+To learn more about varying mental illnesses, please see below.
 Please note that this web page contains general information and facts about common mental illnesses and should not be used to diagnose oneself or others with a mental illness or condition.
 Mental illnesses are diagnosed by a medical professional, including primary care providers (e.g., family doctor), psychologists, and psychiatrists.
 If you are experiencing signs and symptoms of a mental health issue, please contact your primary care provider or visit the “Where to Get Help” section of this website for a list of local organizations that can help with an official diagnosis and treatment.
 Taking steps to recognize and address mental illness early can help to minimize the impact of the illness.

 Every individual has a unique personality that represents who they are and how they socially interact and engage with other people.
 Personality consists of a unique pattern of behaviours, emotions, and cognitions that are specific to each individual.
 For people with personality disorders, these patterns in behaviour, emotion, and cognition cause significant distress and create challenges and disturbances in a person’s life.
 People with personality disorders often have difficulties in maintaining healthy relationships, managing their behaviours and emotions, establishing or understanding their sense of self/identity, and coping with stressful life events.

 Schizophrenia is a complex mental health condition that affects a person’s ability to differentiate between what is real and what is not.
 People with schizophrenia experience a series of delusions (fixed and false beliefs that contradict with reality and cause significant distress/fear) and hallucinations (sensations, such as hearing or seeing things, that appear to be real, but are actually not there) that distort and reduce their usual functioning.
 These symptoms are defined as psychosis, which is one of the main characteristics of schizophrenia.
 Schizophrenia is also characterized by cognitive symptoms, which include difficulties with attention, memory, and concentration.
-To learn more about schizophrenia, signs and symptoms, and diagnosis/treatment, please visit CAMH’s web index on schizophrenia.
+To learn more about schizophrenia, signs and symptoms, and diagnosis/treatment, please visit CAMH’s Mental Illness & Addiction Index.

 Gambling is risking something of value (e.g. money, time, possessions) in hopes of gaining something of greater value.